 Other important species of sharks caught in the purse-seine and longline fisheries include the smooth hammerhead (Sphyrna zygaena), the pelagic thresher (Alopias pelagicus), and mako sharks (Isurus spp.)
 (Table L-4a, Figure L-3a).
 Catch estimates for the smooth hammerhead shark in the purse-seine fishery averaged 25 t (primarily caught in floating-object sets) and was 16 t in 2023, while in the longline fishery minimum annual reported catch averaged 848 t (2006-2022) and was 7 t in 2022.
-In contrast, the pelagic thresher was caught primarily in unassociated tuna school sets by the purse-seine fishery with the estimated annual catch averaging 4 t and was 3 t in 2023.
-Minimum annual reported catch of the pelagic thresher by the longline fishery averaged 1,808 t (2007-2022) and only 4 t was reported in 2022.
+In contrast, the pelagic thresher was caught primarily in unassociated tuna school sets by the purse-seine fishery with the estimated annual catch averaged 1,808 t (2007-2022) and only 4 t was reported in 2022.
 Catch estimates for the mako sharks by the purse-seine fishery were lower than the aforementioned shark species averaging 3 t and was 1 t in 2023.
-However, in the longline fishery the minimum annual reported catch averaged 1,324 t in 2022.
+However, in the longline fishery the minimum annual reported catch averaged 1,439 t (1993-2022) and was 1,324 t in 2022.